 Wolf Bay is an estuary where fresh water and salt water mix creating a biologically rich environment that supports an array of fish and wildlife.
 The waters of Wolf Bay flow into the Intracoastal Waterway and ultimately to the Gulf of Mexico, which support some 243 bird species – including the osprey.

-The osprey is among some 243 bird species that rely on the Gulf of Mexico as nesting, resting and feeding habitat.
-It is the only North American hawk that feasts almost exclusively on live fish, making the osprey one of nature’s most successful anglers – and an important indicator species for coastal and estuarine health.
+The osprey – also known as the sea hawk or fish eagle – is the only North American raptor that feasts almost exclusively on live fish, making it one of nature’s most successful anglers – and an important indicator species for coastal and estuarine health.

 Osprey populations rebounded after pesticides poisoned the birds and caused their eggshells to thin from the 1950s to the 1970s.
 Shoreline development and tree removal limited their natural nesting sites, so scientists have constructed platforms like the one at Orange Beach to provide a safe and sturdy location for osprey to nest and nurture their young.